Harry Osborn: Ultimate Marvel

+An alternate universe variant of Harry Osborn from Earth-1610 appears in Ultimate Spider-Man (2000).
+This version developed an alternate personality known as Shaw due to Norman Osborn having subjected him to hypnotic therapy for years.
+Harry eventually turns into the Hobgoblin, an orange goblin-like creature who possesses superhuman strength and pyrokinesis.
+He is used by S.H.I.E.L.D. to attract his father and the two end up doing battle, during which Norman kills Harry.

+Ultimate Universe

+An alternate universe variant of Harry Osborn from Earth-6160 appears in Ultimate Spider-Man (2024).
+This version is married to Gwen Stacy and is the heir of Oscorp, one of the largest companies of the North American Union, a regional power bloc which includes the former United States territories.
+After his parents are killed in an attack on Stark Tower by the Maker's Council, Harry becomes the CEO of Oscorp.
+He also operates as the heroic Green Goblin, using his technology to fight against organized crime leader Wilson Fisk.

 In other media

 Harry Osborn has been adapted to other media including cartoons, films, games, toys, collectibles, miscellaneous memorabilia, and has appeared as a supporting character in numerous computer and video games.

-In television, the character first was featured in Fox Kids' Spider-Man (1994–1998) voiced by Gary Imhoff, Spider-Man: The New Animated Series (2003) voiced by Ian Ziering, The Spectacular Spider-Man (2008–2009) voiced by James Arnold Taylor, Ultimate Spider-Man (2012–2017) voiced by Matt Lanter, and Spider-Man (2017–2020) voiced by Max Mittelman.
-Harry Osborn will appear in the Disney+ animated series Spider-Man: Freshman Year (2024).
+In television, the character first was featured in Fox Kids' Spider-Man: The Animated Series (1994–1998) voiced by Gary Imhoff, Spider-Man: The New Animated Series (2003) voiced by Ian Ziering, The Spectacular Spider-Man (2008–2009) voiced by James Arnold Taylor, Ultimate Spider-Man (2012–2017) voiced by Matt Lanter, and Spider-Man (2017–2020) voiced by Max Mittelman.
+Harry Osborn appears in the Disney+ animated series Your Friendly Neighborhood Spider-Man (2025–present), voiced by Zeno Robinson.

 Harry Osborn/New Goblin was also featured in a trilogy of live-action films directed by Sam Raimi played by James Franco, and the 2014 film The Amazing Spider-Man 2 portrayed by Dane DeHaan, directed by Marc Webb.

-The character cameos in the 2018 video game Spider-Man and its 2020 spin-off Spider-Man: Miles Morales, voiced by Scott Porter.
+The character appears via voicemail in the 2018 video game Spider-Man, voiced by Scott Porter.
+He has a non-speaking cameo appearance in the post-credits scene of its 2020 spin-off Spider-Man: Miles Morales.
+He returns in a more prominent role in the 2023 sequel Spider-Man 2, voiced by Graham Philips.
+In this game, Harry adopts a costume similar to Agent Venom before eventually becoming this universe's variant of Venom.